CumulusNetworks/docs/content/version/cumulus-linux-37/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 URL None
 ```

+ALternatively, you can run the NCLU `net show system ztp script` or `net show system ztp json` command to see the current `ztp` state.

 ## Notes

 - During the development of a provisioning script, the switch might need to be rebooted.